 Many of their courses courses are pre-recorded videos that are streamed by users.

 For more information on MOOCs, go to the Class Central website.

-Contact your agency’s Learning and Development unit or OCPE’s Learning and Capability team by emailing firstname.lastname@example.org.
+For more information, contact your agency’s Learning and Development unit or OCPE’s Learning and Capability team by emailing firstname.lastname@example.org.